Why do I need a blog for my small business?

 Notice how many times I used the word REGULAR in that paragraph?

-Customers are searching for blog content
+Your clients and customers are searching for blog content

 But what do I write about?